kornelski/rust-rgb/README.md

 - Are the names of the traits and their methods good?
 - Are there any standard library traits you'd like implemented on the pixel types?
 - Is the split between `Pixel`, `HetPixel`, `HasAlpha` sensible? (pixels support a different type for the alpha channel, and there's `Rgbw` without alpha).
-- With the `legacy` feature enabled, is the crate sufficiently backwards compatible? (later we're going to use semver trick to provide interoperability with other v0.8 crates)
-- Without the `legacy` feature enabled, is the upgrade easy?
-Anything missing?

 [Please open issues in the repo with the feedback](https://github.com/kornelski/rust-rgb/issues) or message [@kornel@mastodon.social](https://mastodon.social/@kornel).